Safety and Liveness of Quantitative Properties and Automata: Introduction

-The notions of safety and liveness consider system properties in full generality: every set of system executions---even the uncomputable ones---can be seen through the lens of the safety-liveness dichotomy.
-To bring these notions more in line with practical requirements, their projections onto formalisms with desirable closure and decidability properties, such as $\omega$-regular languages, have been studied thoroughly.
+\Subject{Quantitative safety and liveness in automata} The notions of safety and liveness consider system properties in full generality: every set of system executions---even the uncomputable ones---can be seen through the lens of the safety-liveness dichotomy.
+To bring these notions more in line with practical requirements, their projections onto formalisms with desirable closure and decidability properties, such as $\omega$-regular languages, have been studied thoroughly in the boolean setting.
 For example,~\cite{DBLP:journals/dc/AlpernS87} gives a construction for the safety closure of a B\"uchi automaton and shows that B\"uchi automata are closed under the safety-liveness decomposition.
 In turn,~\cite{DBLP:journals/fmsd/KupfermanV01} describes an efficient model-checking algorithm for B\"uchi automata that define safety properties.

-Boolean properties define \emph{sets} of system executions or, equivalently, characteristic functions mapping each infinite execution to a binary truth value.
-Quantitative properties~\cite{CDH10} generalize their boolean counterparts; they are \emph{functions} from infinite executions to richer \emph{value domains}, such as the real numbers, allowing the specification and verification of system properties not only for correctness but also for performance and robustness.

-As in the boolean case, quantitative extensions of safety and liveness~\cite{DBLP:conf/fossacs/HenzingerMS23} have been defined through the falsifiability, from finite execution prefixes, of quantitative membership hypotheses, which are claims that a given value is a lower or upper bound on the values of certain executions.
-In particular, quantitative safety (resp.\ co-safety) characterizes whether every wrong lower (resp.\ upper) bound hypothesis can \emph{always} be rejected by a finite execution prefix, and quantitative liveness (resp.\ co-liveness) characterizes whether some wrong lower (resp.\ upper) bound hypothesis can \emph{never} be rejected by a finite execution prefix.
-In this setting, the safety closure of a quantitative property maps each execution to the greatest lower bound over the best values that all execution prefixes can have via some continuations; in other words, it is the least safety property that bounds the given property from above~\cite{DBLP:conf/fossacs/HenzingerMS23}.